beevik/go6502/README.md

 _This project is currently under construction and is changing frequently._

-go6502 is a collection of go packages used to emulate a 6502 or 65C02 CPU.
+go6502 is a collection of go packages that emulate a 6502 or 65C02 CPU.
 It includes a CPU emulator, a cross-assembler, a disassembler, a debugger, and a host that wraps them all together.

-The go6502 application in the root directory wraps the host and provides an interactive interface to the go6502 packages' features.
+The interactive go6502 console application is in the root directory provides access to all of these features.

 # Tutorial